LD4P/arm/README.md

 -----------

 To support modularity, each ontology and vocabulary is versioned independently.
-SHACL validation and application profiles reference specific versions of these, but are not themselves versioned via namespace but rather via GitHub.
+SHACL validation and application profiles reference specific versions of these, but are not themselves versioned via namespace or version number but rather via GitHub.

-The following protocols are used to version and record changes to the ontology.

 ### Ontology versioning

+The following protocols are used to version the ontologies.

 * The use of OWL versioning predicates follows the [OWL 2 specification](https://www.w3.org/TR/owl2-syntax/#Ontology_IRI_and_Version_IRI).
 * `owl:ontologyIRI` identifies the unversioned ontology namespace; e.g., `https://w3id.org/arm/core/ontology/`.
 * `owl:versionIRI` identifies a particular version of the ontology; e.g., `https://w3id.org/arm/core/ontology/0.1/`.